krhash/document-classifaction-with-rcnn/README.md

 -Numpy
 -Keras

-Note: Place the SnC folder in project root in C drive of your computer.
+Note: Place the SnC folder from project root in C drive of your computer.
 The project has executable build which will run only on system with jre 1.8.0_161.